arman-rai/infosec/THM/linprivsec.md

 The capabilities man page provides detailed information on its usage and options.

-using `getcap` as it displays the name and capabilities of each specified file. using some flags and redirecting the errors to /dev/null, we get the
+using `getcap` as it displays the name and capabilities of each specified file. using some flags and redirecting the errors to /dev/null, we get the shell via GTFObins

+## Uisnt